Human rights violations by the CIA: General Accounting Office investigation

-In 1973 and 1974, the Congress enacted legislation forbidding U.S. agencies from using foreign economic or military assistance funds to assist foreign police, but it subsequently granted numerous exemptions to permit assistance in some countries and in various aspects of police force development, including material and weapons support, force management, narcotics control, and counterterrorism tactics.
+In 1973 and 1974, the Congress enacted legislation forbidding US agencies from using foreign economic or military assistance funds to assist foreign police, but it subsequently granted numerous exemptions to permit assistance in some countries and in various aspects of police force development, including material and weapons support, force management, narcotics control, and counterterrorism tactics.
 The 1974 prohibition did not apply to the use of other funds by agencies such as the United States Department of Justice (DOJ) or United States Department of Transportation (DOT) to train or assist foreign law enforcement personnel.

 No government agency is in charge of calculating the cost.
-However, the General Accounting Office identified 125 countries that received U.S. training and assistance for their police forces during fiscal year 1990 at a cost of at least $117 million.
+However, GAO identified 125 countries that received US training and assistance for their police forces during fiscal year 1990 at a cost of at least $117 million.

 The prohibition did not apply to DEA and FBI assistance to combat international narcotics trafficking.

-During fiscal year 1990 at a cost of about $117 million, the GAO estimated the major programs were: U.S. programs providing:
+During fiscal year 1990 at a cost of about $117 million, the GAO estimated the major programs were US programs providing: